-Our firm represents many of the world’s leading pharmaceutical, biotechnology, medical device, and other life sciences companies in their most significant mass tort and product liability litigation.
+Our firm represents some of the world’s leading pharmaceutical, medical device, other life sciences and consumer products companies in their most significant mass tort and product liability litigation.

 - Forest Laboratories

 - We serve as trial counsel for Colgate-Palmolive Company in cases venued throughout the country in which individuals claim to have contracted asbestos-related diseases from consumer use of cosmetic talcum powders allegedly tainted with asbestos formerly manufactured by our client.
 Since QE became involved in these cases, through an aggressive and focused litigation strategy, we have obtained dismissals in many cases and have recently achieved a string of significant victories at the pretrial, trial, post-trial and appellate stages of the litigation: